 The position of the wire should be as perpendicular as possible to the fracture line but it may not be possible in oblique fractures.

-In next step, screw length is measured by either of following methods
+In the next step, screw length is measured by either of the following methods

 - Take another guide wire of the same length and place its tip onto the bone at the insertion point.
 The difference in length between the protruding ends of the two wires indicates the length.